ACCREDITATION & LICENSING

 Q. Are there any scholarships available?

-A. We currently offer one scholarship for each class, each year (which varies between Melbourne, Sydney, Brisbane, Perth and the New Zealand venue which alternates between Auckland and Wellington).
+A. We currently offer one scholarship for each class, each year* (February, May and September Classes).
 Scholarships cover 50% of tuition fees, but do not cover the cost of books, travel or supplies.
 More information is available here.

 Q. How do I register?

 A. To download a registration form, please download a Registration Packet here.
 Registration is on a first-come, first-serve basis and you will be added to a class once payment is received.
 If you are applying for a loan, we must receive notification that the loan has been approved before you will be registered.
 We look forward to seeing you in class!

 Q. Will you train me how to open my own business?

 A. Our 20 module curriculum also includes a dedicated module on Practice and Business Development and Final Term weekly guidance at no extra charge.
 NTA also offers a Career Development Course once you have graduated.

 Q. What job opportunities exist for me when I finish?

 A. You can work as a functional nutritional therapy practitioner in private practice, running your own business or as part of a multi-disciplinary clinic.
 You could use your skills to author cookbooks, blogs, articles or even a book (many graduates have written successful books in the health field now).
 Other opportunities include working for supplement suppliers/distributors, wellness clinics, running online programs and courses, creating services for other nutrition professionals and more.

 Q. What types of positions are available for graduates of your programs?